 Gadsden is a medium-sized city located in the state of Alabama.
 With a population of 36,084 people and 17 constituent neighborhoods, Gadsden is the 12th largest community in Alabama.

-Unlike some cities, Gadsden isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Gadsden are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Gadsden is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Gadsden is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Gadsden who work in office and administrative support (10.67%), food service (8.55%), and sales jobs (8.47%).

 The per capita income in Gadsden in 2010 was $18,090, which is lower middle income relative to Alabama and the nation.
 This equates to an annual income of $72,360 for a family of four.
 However, Gadsden contains both very wealthy and poor people as well.

 Gadsden is an extremely ethnically-diverse city.
 The people who call Gadsden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gadsden residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Gadsden include English, German, Scottish, and Italian.

 The most common language spoken in Gadsden is English.
 Other important languages spoken here include Spanish and Chinese.